 During the last few days of the pregnancy, you will notice that the mother-to-be has a newfound energy level.
 She would feel like organizing the house, cleaning every corner, decorating and Preparing The House Before The Baby's Arrival.
 This is known as the nesting instinct.
-A mother's natural instinct wants to keep everything ready, clean, organized and at its best for the baby.
-This is the best time to use this energy and creativity to decide on your baby room decor and keep the nursery or baby room ready before labour kicks in.
+A mother's instinct wants to keep everything ready, clean, organized and at its best for the baby.
+This is the best time to use this energy and creativity to decide on your baby's room decor and keep the nursery or baby room ready before labour kicks in.

 Things To Remember While Designing Your Baby's Room